bmount/blockphrase/readme.md

 of spaces created by street layout.

 The repo has some development tiles from Stamen (toner-background) checked in.
-Otherwise the canvas `getImageData` has some kind of same origin policy, so you probably need something like `server.js` for remote tile providers.
+Otherwise the canvas `getImageData` has some kind of same origin policy, `server.js` is mostly for proxying remote tile providers.

 Right now it's interactive which is not the intended final behavior, click on blocks to render them.